StackVista/stackstate-docs/setup/upgrading.md

 ## Version-specific upgrade instructions

+### Upgrade to 4.1.0

+* In this release the sts-healthuri has been moved from port 7071 to 7080 in processmanager.conf.
+Custom made processmanager.conf configurations will need to be adapted.

 ### Upgrade to 4.0.0

 * With this version the minimal system requirements for the StackState node of the production setup raised from 16GB to 20GB